million-views/packages/storage/packages/stl/README.md

 # Stl - Sql function tagged template literal library

-`STL` is a JS library that simplifies the creation of parameterized SQL statements.
+`STL` is a dependency free JS library that simplifies the creation of parameterized SQL statements.
 It shares the interface and a significant portion of logic from [Porsager's Postgres.js library][1-ppl] for constructing both safe and unsafe SQL.
 The key distinction with _STL_ is that it doesn't handle database connectivity.
 This gives developers the freedom to combine it with their preferred database library.

 This library exists so that we can build MVP and prototypes with little to no friction when working with databases.
 It is biased towards `SQLite` being the